summyalena/YouthSummit/README.md

 This project's goals are as follows:

--Use semantic HTML tags.
+- Use semantic HTML tags.
--Apply best practices in HTML code.
+- Apply best practices in HTML code.
--Use CSS selectors correctly.
+- Use CSS selectors correctly.
--Use CSS box model.
+- Use CSS box model.
--Use Flexbox to place elements in the page.
+- Use Flexbox to place elements in the page.
--Demonstrate ability to create UIs adaptable to different screen sizes using media queries.
+- Demonstrate ability to create UIs adaptable to different screen sizes using media queries.
--Use GitHub Pages to deploy web pages.
+- Use GitHub Pages to deploy web pages.
--Apply JavaScript best practices and language style guides in code.
+- Apply JavaScript best practices and language style guides in code.
--Use JavaScript to manipulate DOM elements.
+- Use JavaScript to manipulate DOM elements.
--Use JavaScript events.
+- Use JavaScript events.
--Use objects to store and access data.
+- Use objects to store and access data.
--Communicate technical concepts to other technical people.
+- Communicate technical concepts to other technical people.

 ## Built With